dotnet/csharpstandard/standard/lexical-structure.md

 > *Note*:
 > - The pre-processor grammar defines a single lexical token `PP_Directive` used for all pre-processing directives.
 The semantics of each of the pre-processing directives are defined in this language specification but not how to implement them; the `PP_directive()` action above represents the pre-processing process and is informative *only*.
-> - The `PP_Start` fragment must only be recognised at the start of a line, the `getCharPositionInLine() == 0` ANTLR lexical predicate above suggests one way in which this may be achieved and is informative *only*.
+> - The `PP_Start` fragment must only be recognised at the start of a line, the `getCharPositionInLine() == 0` ANTLR lexical predicate above suggests one way in which this may be achieved and is informative *only*, an implementation may use a different strategy.

 > *end note*